DusDus3428/LaTeX_Resume_Template_2/README.md

 - Change the contact information
 - Use the \skill command to showcase your skills and skill levels using horizontal bars
 - Remove all the \loremispum \lorem \ut \duis commands since they are blindtext commands, and replace them with your resume content
-- Personalize the design (as mentioned above, even I created a private fork of this repository in order to adjust the design to better represent who I am.
+- Personalize the design (as mentioned above, even I have created a private repository in order to adjust the design to better represent who I am.
 I would not rely on this template alone)
     * Change the font if you like.
 Just make sure you own a license for the font you are using, if it is not a free font, that is.
 Here is a helpful website in my opnion: [FontCatalogue](https://tug.org/FontCatalogue/)
 	* Change the colors.
 Grey is not really suitable if you want to stand out from the crowd
 	* Add new sections or change/remove existing ones